Skip to Content

 Instructions

-• Slice each chicken breast in thin strips.
+• Slice 4 chicken breasts in thin strips.

-• Season the chicken breasts with salt and pepper and Italian seasoning.
-Then toss each one with flour.
+• Season the chicken breasts with salt and pepper and ½ tsp Italian seasoning.
+Sprinkle the 1 Tbsp flour over top and toss with the chicken.

-• Add olive oil and butter to a large skillet.
+• Add 1 Tbsp olive oil and 1 Tbsp butter to a large skillet.
 Heat over medium-high heat.
-Once the pan is hot, sear the chicken breasts 3-4 minutes on each side.
+Once the pan is hot, sear the chicken breasts for 3-4 minutes on each side.

 • Transfer them to a plate and set aside.

-• Add the chicken broth and dijon mustard to the pan.
+• Add the ¼ cup chicken broth and 1 tsp dijon mustard to the pan.
 Use a silicone or wood spatula to scrape the bottom of the pan for cooked chicken pieces.

-Add the chopped onion.
-Let this liquid simmer 1 minute.
+Add the ½ cup chopped onion.
+Let this liquid simmer for 1 minute.

-• Stir in the heavy cream and grated parmesan.
+• Stir in the 1 ½ cups heavy cream and ½ cup grated parmesan.

-• Add the baby spinach, and sun dried tomatoes.
+• Add the 2 cups baby spinach, and ½ cup sliced sun dried tomatoes.

-• Add back in the chicken and cook for 2-3 minutes.
+• Add back in the chicken slices and cook for another 1-2 minutes or until chicken is fully cooked and sauce as thickened.

-• Remove from heat and stir in the basil.
+• Remove from heat then stir in the basil.
 Season with salt and pepper and serve.

 Recipe Notes: